WebexSamples/webex-ai-agents/AI_CookBook/docs/multi-agent-strategy.md

 ### Q8.
 What technical limits should I design around?

-Slide 23 highlights three thresholds: a 5.1K character limit for agent instructions, a 16.0K fulfillment limit for backend integrations, and an action threshold of 10.
+  5.1K character limit for agent instructions, a 16.0K fulfillment limit for backend integrations, and an action threshold of 10.
 Use those limits as design signals and keep specialist agents focused.

 ### Q9.
 Should each agent use all 10 available actions?